adsneap/CSProject/index.md

 The files I have written as part of this project are indexed in a modular format here: [https://adsneap.github.io/CSProject/AndrewIndex.html](https://adsneap.github.io/CSProject/AndrewIndex.html)

-My code can be seen fully contained in one file, found here: [https://adsneap.github.io/CSProject/ReportCode.html](https://adsneap.github.io/CSProject/ReportCode.html)

-I have labelled any module from the Type Topology library with a comment in the file.
-Any module I have written I have preceded with an R when opened in another sub-module.

 A list of the modules follows below:

 1. [MoreNaturalProperties](https://adsneap.github.io/CSProject/MoreNaturalProperties.html)